ganeti/ganeti/man/gnt-filter.rst

     This predicate is true, if one of the entries of one of the opcodes in this job satisfies the expression.

+  - ``user``.
+Only parameter is a boolean expression.
+    For this expression, there is only one field available ``user``, which represents the authorized user submitted a job via RAPI.
+    If a job is submitted by any other interface or an authentication is turned off in RAPI, it will contain an empty string.

 - An ``action``.
 One of:

   - ACCEPT.
 The job will be accepted; no further filter rules